Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 ## 1.1 🎯 Business Case, Problem Statement and Goals

   (1) The Board of stakeholders needs and requirements are identified and responded to in this live data led dashboard.
-   - The purpose of the report is to help a hospital's executive team quickly understand its recent performance in key areas.
-The dashboard should scale to accommodate new data over time, and the CEO has asked to summarize any insights from the sample provided.
+   - The purpose of the report is to help a hospital's executive team quickly understand its recent performance in key areas towards decision making.
+   - The dashboard should scale to accommodate new data over time, and the CEO has asked to summarize any insights from the sample provided.
+   - How many patients were admitted over time?
+   - How many patients have been admitted or readmitted over time and per years?
+   - How long are patients staying in the hospital, on average?
+   - How much is the average cost per visit?
+   - How many procedures are covered by insurance?
+   - How many overall encounter costs are covered by insurance?
+   - Average admissions and impacts of demographics, seasonality or outlier trends and events?
+   - insights that may help make "Patient 1st" Agenda a success.

 - a.
 This approach allows executives to receive the most relevant information in just a few seconds.

 - b.
 Easy flow and navigation to Key Metrics and should consist of high-level KPIs;